Jahenr/CheatSheets/Python_CheatSheet.md

 	#This method adds an element at the end of the list.
 		list.append(element)

-	#This method remove the first item from list whose value is equal to the element.
+	#This method removes the first item from list whose value is equal to the element.
 		list.remove(element)

 	#This method inserts an item at a given index/position